shawngraham/hist3814a-starter/part-four/readme.md

 # optional exit ticket

-You can lodge anything you create for the optional exercise ticket into this folder.
+You can lodge anything you create for the optional exit ticket into this folder.